-If for any reason there is a closing of the school, announcements will be made via the School Messenger System, on the official C-EB Facebook page and over KEVN TV- Rapid City, KIPI (93.5 FM) in Eagle Butte, KLND-Little Eagle (89.5 FM), KOLY-Mobridge, (1300 AM) KMLO-Mobridge, (99.5 FM) KELO TV-Sioux Falls and KSFY-Pierre/Sioux Falls Stations.
+If for any reason there is a closing of the school, announcements will be made through the means listed below.
 The 20-1 Superintendent and BIE School Supervisor will make the decision to close school.
 In the event of inclement weather and country bus transportation is cancelled, it is cancelled for both AM & PM transportation runs.